 Best Shampoo and Conditioner to Use to Get 360 Waves

 If you’re looking to achieve 360 waves, it’s important that you are using the best shampoo and conditioner possible to achieve the best results.
 Cheap store-brand shampoo and conditioner can actually end up costing you more in the long run.
-Here are 3 reasons why:
+Here are:

 3 Reasons To Throw Cheap Products in the Trash

-- Cheaper shampoo and conditioner are often made with lower-quality ingredients.
+- Cheaper shampoos and conditioners are often made with lower-quality ingredients.
 This means that it’s more likely to cause irritation, dryness, and other problems.

-- Cheaper shampoo and conditioner are also more likely to strip away natural oils, leaving your hair looking dull and lifeless.
+- Cheaper shampoos and conditioners are also more likely to strip away natural oils, leaving your hair looking dull and lifeless.